KHN190/KHN190/README.md

 Currently Game Design & Devlopment M.S. at RIT (2020 ~ 2022).

+**For recruiters**

-For recruiters: I have about three years working experience as a software engineer, with hands-on experience in web development, data pipeline, NLP and graphics.
+I have about three years working experience as a software engineer, with hands-on experience in web development, data pipeline, NLP and graphics.
 Most recent languages I use are Rust and C#.
 As for C++, I'm fine using it in a code test though I mainly write Rust for large projects.

 Public stuffs I made:
 - I created a game engine as [lucien](https://github.com/LuciEngine) project.